 Do you have dedicated account managers who have worked with big-name brands like Amazon or Shopify?
 Have any of your team members worked on the staff of tech giants like Facebook or Google before branching out to your social media marketing agency?

-On this slide, consider sharing a picture of your team or pictures of individual team members.
+On this slide, share a picture of your team or pictures of individual team members.

 Adding faces to the pitch deck can build rapport and establish trust.
 We like to see the faces behind the emails and phone calls.

-You can use this to show relevant industry experience, like featuring multiple small business names in the health industry if you’re trying to land a contract with a “superfood powder” company.
+You can use this to show relevant industry experience.
+For example, you can feature multiple small business names in the health industry if you’re trying to land a contract with a “superfood powder” company.